0xNULL // FIELD GLOSSARY // v1.1

 Hypervisor Virtual Machine Monitor

-Software layer beneath the OS that controls everything above it OS
+Software layer beneath the OS that controls everything above it OS / System

 Hypervisor.
 Software running below the OS that manages virtual machines — because it sits deeper than the OS itself, it controls what the OS sees and can intercept anything passing through.